geolffreym/Syrup/README.md

 **Method `.objectWatch(Object, callback)`**

 *(Watch for object changes.
-If a change is made the callback is triggered)*
+If a change is made the callback is triggered).
+Check Support*
 ```js
 var obj = {a:'Hi',b:'What',c:'MyIndex'};